Palmira, Chiriquí

 Palmira is a corregimiento in Boquete District, Chiriquí Province, Panama.
 It has a land area of 57.5 sqkm and had a population of 1,776 as of 2010, giving it a population density of 30.9 PD/sqkm.
 Its population as of 1990 was 2,043; its population as of 2000 was 1,513.
 There are three urban areas with some limited housing density.
 They are Palmira Centro, Palmira Arriba and Palmira Abajo.
-Palmira is blessed with excellent soil, abundant rivers and creeks and grows a variety of vegetables, fruits and coffee.
+Palmira has excellent soil, abundant rivers and creeks and grows a variety of vegetables, fruits and coffee.
 There is also some meat production.